LGBTQ themes in Chinese mythology

 Chinese mythology has been described as "rich in stories about homosexuality", reflecting ancient Chinese perspectives toward variance in sexuality and gender, rather than modern views.
-Chinese myths and traditional folk tales are greatly influenced by religious beliefs, particularly Taoist, Confucian, and Buddhist.
+Chinese myths and traditional folk tales are greatly influenced by religious beliefs, particularly Taoist, Confucian, and Buddhist teachings.

 Myths include instances of changing gender and sexual activity between members of the same sex, or between humans and supernatural creatures that assume a form of the same sex.

 Sexuality in Chinese myths

-Chinese mythology has been described as "rich in stories about homosexuality".
-The mythological stories and folklore of China reflect ancient Chinese perspectives toward homosexuality, rather than modern views.
-These myths are greatly influenced by religious beliefs, particularly Taoist and Confucian, and later incorporated Buddhist teachings.
 Homosexuality in Chinese myths or folk tales may involve explicit physical contact, but may also be represented by more "profound emotions and feelings", making it difficult to unambiguously differentiate a homoerotic relationship from other social relationships, such as a friendship or rivalry.
 Sexual activity in Chinese myth is often described metaphorically, for example, in military terms.
 This leads some readers to interpret scenes of combat figuratively, as sexual metaphors.
 Popular folk stories are generally more explicit about same-sex romantic encounters than later literary re-tellings.
 Male and female homosexuality were considered to be unrelated in ancient China, and there are very few descriptions of lesbianism in traditional Chinese texts.

 The pre-Taoist, pre-Confucian tradition of China was predominantly shamanistic, with the majority of shamans being female.
 Male same-sex love was believed to have originated in the mythical south, thus homosexuality is sometimes still called "Southern wind".
 From this period, numerous spirits or deities were associated with homosexuality, bisexuality and transgenderism.
 These include Chou Wang, Lan Caihe – one of the Eight Immortals, Shan Gu, and Yu the Great, and Gun.

 Religious Taoism is generally considered to be polytheistic.
 Its many deities, although unified by the idea and practice of Tao, are often pictured as part of a heavenly hierarchy that mirrors the bureaucracy of Imperial China.
 According to the beliefs of Religious Taoism, Chinese deities may be promoted or demoted for their actions.
 Some deities are also simply exalted humans, such as Guan Yu, the god of honor and piety.
 The particular deities worshipped vary according to geographical regions and historical periods in China, though the general pattern of worship is more constant.

 Sexual abstinence is seen as virtuous if it results from self-denial, allowing greater attention to spiritual or heroic matters.
 This is not the case if abstinence is the result of castration.
 Eunuchs in Chinese myths are usually portrayed as "greedy, temperamental and cowardly", with a similar lack of self-discipline as women.